Integrations

 Notifications arrive in the wrong chat

-Ticket created without an assignee
+Ticket was created without an assignee

 Still stuck?
 Email hello@everia.io with your workspace name and your WhatsApp number (without the + prefix).
 We respond within one business day.